BryanPineda21/project1-community-board/README.md

 Describe any challenges encountered while building the app.

 - Some challenges that I faced where knowing how to style the page.
-- Another challenge is finding rhe right images for my site.
+- Another challenge is finding the right images for my site.

 ## License